JohnnyJayJay/ring-discord-auth/README.md

 ## Usage

 Below is an example of a minimal Discord app that uses the library.
+Here, a synchronous handler is used, but the middleware also supports asynchronous handlers.

 ``` clojure
 (ns example.core